padrinoDB/ipmr/index.md

         required is that the parameters for the distribution are specified and that the function that generates the parameters at each iteration returns named lists that correspond to the parameter names in the model.
-Jump down to the `"simple_di_stoch_param"` example for some inspiration in
-        writing those.
+Examples of this are available in the Introduction and General IPM vignettes.

 The following possibilities are currently or will become available in `ipmr` (bold text denotes development progress):